 Did you know that reading comprehension is tough?
 Ask any kiddo who is just learning to read, and they will enthusiastically and emphatically agree!
 Reading words is hard, but reading sentences and paragraphs is just plain difficult.
-Add comprehending what you’re reading into the mix, and you have a recipe for exasperation and frustration.
+But when you add comprehension into the mix, and you have a recipe for exasperation and frustration.

 How can we help our kiddos overcome this impending irritation and resentment toward reading?
-We teach them comprehension skills.
+Comprehension skills!
 While that seems like a simple solution in theory, reality is a bit more complicated.

 What is Reading Comprehension?

-Reading comprehension isn’t just one entity.
-Reading comprehension is an inclusive set of skills.
+Reading comprehension is an inclusive set of skills, not just one entity.
 To achieve true comprehension, a reader has to be able to understand the material in its entirety.
 Webster’s defines comprehension as “the act or action of grasping with intellect, and the capacity for understanding fully.”
+Wikipedia defined it like this.

 Seven Comprehension Strategies